 The entire campus, including graduate student offices, is covered by a WiFi network.
 Most lecture halls are equipped with video projectors that can be used either with a Macintosh already in the room, or your personal laptop.

 All graduate students will be assigned a faculty advisor upon entering our program.
 Your faculty advisor is the person you consult in all academic matters of your education.
 Accordingly, he or she should be consulted before the start of each quarter.
 When students are more familiar with the department faculty, they may choose their own advisors.

-The Staff Graduate Advisor is the person you see to coordinate virtually all of the administrative aspects of your education and employment at the university.
+The Graduate Program Advisor is the person you see to coordinate virtually all of the administrative aspects of your education and employment at the university.
 He or she is your liaison to the Graduate Division and to the Math Department's Graduate Committee.
-The Staff Graduate Advisor is available for assistance with any matter that is affecting your life as a graduate student, and will either have or be able to direct you to various resources and services on campus.
-It is recommended that you get to know the Staff Graduate Advisor upon your arrival.
+The Graduate Program Advisor is available for assistance with any matter that is affecting your life as a graduate student, and will either have or be able to direct you to various resources and services on campus.
+It is recommended that you get to know the Graduate Program Advisor upon your arrival.